Wayside: A Serial Novel - Episode 4

 “They’ve already heard from me.”
 Josina squeezed his hand.
 “But thank you.
 You’re the one they really want to hear from, so go say a few words.
 Ready or not, it’s time!”

-Ben squeezed her hand back, then pulled away to ascend the stairs to the stage.
+Ben squeezed her hand back, then ascended the stairs to the stage.
 As he reached the microphone, the crowd erupted into cheering and applause.

 A hush fell over the crowd.